behroozsepehry/exercise-solver/README.md

 ### Solver performance
 * If the CBC solver is slow or times out on your machine, try limiting solve time with `pulp.PULP_CBC_CMD(timeLimit=30)` or switch to another solver.
 * If the model is infeasible, either relax `"day_requirements"` values in `config.json` (make them smaller, e.g., reduce gym from 12 to 10) or relax `"threshold"`, or add more exercises.
+* If `"day_requirements"` is set to 0 for a category where `"days_per_category"` is also 0, set one of them to a positive value.
+The solver requires each category to have either positive requirements with days = 0 or positive days with requirements divisible by 2 * days.

 ### Machine constraints
 * **Machine conflicts**: The solver now prevents pairing exercises that use the same equipment.
 This may make some pairings impossible if you have limited exercise variety.